humberto-aguiar/churn_prediction/README.md

 **Step 01.
 Data Description:** Analyze Data briefly and its statistics to have a basic idea of the granularity and general info of the data.

 **Step 02.
 Feature Engineering:** If possible derive new features from the dataset.
-There are not many features available so I don't expect new features to be derived.
+There are not several features available this way, I don't expect new features to be derived.

 **Step 03.
 Data Filtering:** If there are some Irregularities, remove them.